efmkoene/efmkoene.github.io/focusing.md

 <!--Question six...-->
 <div id="Q7" class="hidden">
 <br clear="all" />
   <h4> 8.
 Ask yourself, "What would it feel like if it was all OK?".
 "What is in the way of that?".
-See what bubbles up.</h4>
+"What does the feeling need to feel more safe and secure?".
+See what bubbles up.
+Check if there's any "wisdom" within yourself.</h4>
   <div id='countdown3'></div>
 </div>